 Degus have a wide variety of sounds that they make to one another depending on their mood.
 If they are in a good mood then they will usually make a warbling sound that sounds allot like a bunch of short high pitched squeaks together at a very fast rate.
 This sound usually indicates that the degu likes whomever it is making the sound at, whether it be a person or another degu.
 A male degu will almost always make this sound to a female degu that he wants to mate with when he sees her.
 If you would like to hear these sounds then go to the sounds page.
 Another sound that they make is the popular chattering sound.
 This sound means basically the same thing that it means when a guinea pig or squirrel chatters.
 A chattering degu is an unhappy degu.
 They will usually only chatter when they are being teased or if a male sees another male.
 This sound sounds like a fast version of the sound you get when you tap your top teeth against your bottom teeth.
 The third sound that degu's make is a loud squeak like a mouse, rat or squirrel.
 If they make this sound it usually means that they are very upset or annoyed about something.
 They will often make this sound to wards another degu if they simply do not want to see that degu.
 They can also make this sound to wards a person if they are doing something and are suddenly grabbed or startled.
 And finally they may also make this sound if they are grabbed in an unpleasant way.
 If your degu makes this sound as you go to pick it up do not continue to pick it up in this fashion.
 A degu that is making this sound to a person as that person is going to pick it up is saying that "I do not want to be handled in that fashion and if you continue to do this to me I will bite you in self defence".
 The best way to pick up a degu is to let it crawl into you open hand then to gently lift it up in a secure manor.
 When two degus are making this sound to each other separate them immediately or they will fight.

-Sunflower seeds have to much oil and fat.
-Corn has too much oil.
-Carrots are O.K. - in a small quantity like a one inch cube per day per degu.
-Carrots also have a lot of sugar.
-That is why the yellow vegetable of choice should be Sweet potato (yam is similar but lower in vitamins).
+Carrots have a lot of sugar and are something you should avoid.
+The why the yellow vegetable of choice should be Sweet potato (yam is similar but lower in vitamins).

 Degus should have a yellow vegetable (sweet potato), a green vegetable (dandelion is loved by them but beware of pesticides), but any very green leaf vegetable, preferably not from the cabbage family is O.K.
 Don't cook the sweet potatoes , give them to them raw.
 Also make sure to remove the skins and roots, as I have read that these are toxic to degus.